terry-xuan-gao/terry-xuan-gao/README.md

 ## Welcome 🎊

-- 👋 Hi, I’m @Terry-GX, a first-year student for my Master Degree in HIT
+- 👋 Hi, I’m @terry-xuan-gao, a first-year student for my Master Degree in HIT

 - 🌱 Interested in 3d-Reconstruction, Computer graphics, and many other stuffs.